Check out all that will happen in tonight's episode of TOP TV shows

 Ghum Hai Kisikey Pyaar Meiin

-Samrat's return in the Chavan family has brought happiness but has become a problem for Pakhi.
-However, Samrat has realised that Virat is no longer with Pakhi and is happy with Sayi.
-Samrat then decides to give another chance to his relationship with Pakhi.
+Samrat realised that Virat and Sayi love each other.
+He then decides to give his relationship with Pakhi another chance.
 While Virat and Sayi get closer, Virat decides to talk to Pakhi about Samrat.
 He meets Pakhi at a cafe where she asks him to return to her.
 She also speaks bad about Sayi which upsets Virat.
 Virat will ask her not to cross her limits.
 However, Pakhi does not want to listen to Virat and will ask him to give their relationship another chance and she will do what he says.
+Pakhi holds Virat's hand when Sayi will see them.

 Imlie

-Malini is doing everything possible to get Aditya back from Imlie.
-The Tripathi family organizing the post-wedding rituals of Aditya (Gashmeer Mahajani) and Imlie (Sumbul Touqeer).The family will be gearing up for the puja to happen before the first night, when Malini (Mayuri Deshmukh) will create a problem.
+Malini wants to separate Imlie from Aditya.
+Currently, we are seeing that the Tripathis are organizing the post-wedding rituals of Aditya and Imlie.
+But Malini wants to spoil it.
 She will create a situation wherein it will be evident that Aditya is two-timing Imlie and Malini.
-Yes, the sequence wherein Satyakaam (Vijay Singh Parmar) will shoot at Aditya has been a shocking one for the audience to take.
+Yes, the sequence wherein Satyakaam will shoot at Aditya has been a shocking one for the audience to take.
 However, there was also the curiosity of why Satyakaam will take such a big step of shooting at Aditya.
 Now we hear that Malini will put up a smart act to make Satyakaam believe that Aditya is even now close with her.
 As we know, Malini took Aditya to shop for Imlie wherein there will be instances where Malini will gift a watch to Aditya and Aditya will also put a necklace on Malini.
 All this will give Satyakaam an impression that Aditya is using Imlie.

 Kundali Bhagya